Corporate Governance Report

 Shareholder Rights and Conduct of General Meetings

 All shareholders are entitled to attend the Company’s general meetings and are provided the opportunity to participate in the general meetings.
 Shareholders are also briefed by the Company on the rules, including voting procedures that govern general meetings.
 These general meetings also provide excellent opportunities for the Company to obtain shareholders’ views on value creation.
-Shareholders (other than a shareholder who is a relevant intermediary) may vote in person or by appointing up to two (2) proxies to attend and vote on their behalf at the general meetings of the Company.
+Shareholders (other than a shareholder who is a relevant intermediary) may appoint up to two (2) proxies to vote on their behalf at the general meetings of the Company.
 A shareholder who is a relevant intermediary is entitled to appoint more than two (2) proxies to attend and vote at the general meetings of the Company.
-The duly completed proxy form had to be deposited at the Company’s registered office 72 hours before the time of the general meetings.
+The duly completed proxy form has to be deposited at the Company’s registered ofﬁce or such other place as may be speciﬁed for that purpose 72 hours before the time of the general meetings.

 The Company conducts the voting of all its resolutions by poll at all its general meetings.
-The results of poll of each resolution tabled are announced at the meetings and in an announcement released after the meeting via SGXNET.
-Shareholders can vote in person or by their appointed proxies.
+The results of poll of each resolution tabled are announced at the meetings and in an announcement released after the meeting via SGXNET and on the Company’s corporate website.
+Shareholders can vote personally or by their appointed proxies.
 The Company will employ electronic polling if necessary.

-The Company Secretary prepares minutes of general meetings, which incorporates substantial comments or queries from shareholders and responses from the Board and the Management (if any).
+The Company Secretary prepares minutes of general meetings, which incorporates substantial and relevant comments or queries from shareholders relating to the agenda of the general meeting, and responses from the Board and the Management (if any).
+The Minutes of the 2021 General Meeting was published on the SGX website within one month after the date of the 2021 General Meeting.

-of questions to the Chairman of the Meeting in advance of the AGM, addressing of substantial and relevant questions at the AGM and voting by appointing the Chairman of the Meeting as proxy at the AGM, will be put in place for the AGM.
-As required by the Order, the Company will publish the minutes of the AGM on the Company’s website as well as on the SGX website within one month after the date of the AGM.
+The forthcoming AGM to be held in respect of FY2022 will be convened and held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the “Order”).
+Alternative arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via “live” audio- visual webcast or “live” audio-only stream), submission of questions to the Chairman of the Meeting in advance of the AGM, addressing of substantial and relevant questions prior to and at the AGM, and “live” voting or by appointing the Chairman of the Meeting as proxy at the AGM, will be put in place for the AGM.
+As required by the Order, the Company will publish the minutes of the AGM on the SGX website and the Company’s website at the URL: http://pollux.com.sg/ within one month after the date of the AGM.

 Engagement with Shareholders